OktarinTentakel/lsd-landmark-style-definition/readme.md

-The **problem with CSS** (and all frontend dialects in that regard) is, that it requires a lot of discipline and very well formulated implementation strategies to prevent stylesheets to descend into utter chaos, because CSS, by itself, does not force any constraints or structure on you, but only formulates some very basic rules like sequential parsing, specificity and selectors.
+The **problem with CSS** (and all frontend dialects in that regard) is, that it requires a lot of discipline and very well formulated implementation strategies to prevent stylesheets from descending into utter chaos, because CSS, by itself, does not force any constraints or structure on you, but only formulates some very basic rules like sequential parsing, specificity and selectors.
 The rest is up to you.